achmelev/lilac/docs/web/markdowns/reference.markdown

 	invokevirtual StringBuffer.toString;
 	invokevirtual PrintStream.println;

-And that you have to do **every time** you need such a really trivial functionality.
+And all that you have to do **every time** you need such a really trivial feature.
 Of course, one may say, that that is what assembler programming is all about - much routine work, but programmers are lazy and the author is a programmer and so, after having put himself through the ordeal of constant defining multiple times, he understood that shortcuts are urgently needed.
-The idea of macros (which of course wasn't [something really new at all](https://en.wikipedia.org/wiki/Macro_instruction)) was born and after some months of work introduced in the version 1.1 of lilac.
+The idea of macro statement or, for short, macros (which of course wasn't [something really new at all](https://en.wikipedia.org/wiki/Macro_instruction)) was born and after some months of work introduced in the version 1.1 of lilac.

 There are three different kinds of macros in lilac:

+**Constant macros**

-* constant macros are just shortcuts to reduce the amount of type work necessary to define a constant.
+Those are just shortcuts to reduce the amount of type work necessary to define a constant.

 For example, the following macro class reference: